Lucky EarthLucky Earth

 Airport reality

-Vienna International Airport (VIE) is at Schwechat outside the Vienna core fare zone.
-CAT is the fastest nonstop premium link to Wien Mitte, while S7 and regional rail are usually the better-value options.
-Check the current fare and whether an additional airport-zone ticket is required.
+Vienna International Airport is outside the city core fare zone.
+CAT is the nonstop premium link to Wien Mitte; S7 and regional trains are usually the better-value choices and may fit the hotel district better.

 Access